What Is The Study Well?

 I am a family guy in my thirties who became increasingly frustrated with study methods as both a student and as someone who taught students of nearly every level and ability over the years.

-I graduated from NUI Galway as a Biomedical Science student and then went on to get a Ph.D. in Clinical Medicine (Diabetes) in Trinity College, Dublin.
+I graduated from NUI Galway as a Biomedical Science student in 2002 and then went on to get a Ph.D. in Clinical Medicine (Diabetes) in Trinity College, Dublin in 2005.
 I continued on with nearly two years post-doctoral studies just outside New York.
 It took me a long time to admit that I was wasting a lot of effort studying the wrong way.
 Being honest with myself (about half way through my doctorate), I reanalyzed the situation and decided that I had to learn how to learn in an optimised way.

 It became glaringly obvious to me that those around me, my fellow students, my family and my friends, simply didn’t know how to study.